eklingen/vinyl-stream-nunjucks/README.md

-# Small vinyl-stream wrapper -aka Gulp plugin- for nunjucks.
+# Small vinyl-stream wrapper -aka Gulp plugin- for nunjucks

 Run nunjucks within your streams.

+TODO:

-TODO: Write a more detailed readme.
+- Write a more detailed readme
+- Include some common used template tag functions

 > *NOTE:* No tests have been written yet!